MediaComem/minesweeper/INSTRUCTIONS.md

 >   with a [`proxy_pass`
 >   directive](http://nginx.org/en/docs/http/ngx_http_proxy_module.html#proxy_pass).
 >   as [presented during the course][nginx-rp-conf].
-> * :space_invader: you can also point the nginx configuration directly to the
+> * :space_invader: You can also point the nginx configuration directly to the
 >   automated deployment structure.
 That way you will not have to modify it
 >   later.